STANDARD SUMMIT BADGE

 AT DIG SOUTH

-Dig South Tech Summit welcomes top-shelf speakers across emerging technology, AI, Fintech, Sales & Martech, Cybersecurity, Defense, Supply Chain, Healthtech, Transportation, Hospitality, Creative Industries and much more.
+Dig South welcomes innovators building the future, top-shelf speakers working in real-time in emerging technology – AI, Energy, Fintech, Martech, Cybersecurity, Defense, Supply Chain, Healthtech, Transportation, Hospitality, Creative Industries, Investment Capital, Deep Experts & beyond.

 Keynotes, Panels, Fireside Chats, Workshops, Demos and other formats welcome – get creative!